 Imagine our government officials and employees as ethical and righteous people who approach every transaction in the best possible way.
 There will be salary increases in productive output, and if they will continue to uphold ethics in their jobs, then they could be given awards or incentives.
 The best thing there is, they will earn our trust, and respect will be heightened where it was non-existent before.
 It will not be long before we garner the attention of the global community so we can position ourselves as one of the world leaders in radical change.

-Other places like Hongkong, Singapore, and even Botswana stepped up their campaigns against corruption and look at how enriching the lives of their people are.
+Other places like Hongkong, Singapore, and even Botswana stepped up their campaigns against corruption and look at how enriched the lives of their people are.
 The initiatives created new opportunities and I must say, respect and wealth for the decent and hard-working people.
-They are enjoying economic freedom alongside controlled corruption.
-However, I wish for the new Philippines a full eradication of social evil.
+They are enjoying economic freedom alongside controlled corruption, but I wish for the new Philippines a full eradication of this social evil.

 Observe how a few people amassed large sums while the rest wallow in poverty.
 This is economically foolish and just shows to the world how rampant corruption in our country is.